 My girlfriend and I had a laugh at that… his three favorite things were sleeping in the bedroom, sleeping in my office, and sleeping in the “yellow room,” as we called it.

-The next three weeks of my time were largely occupied with cleaning his lump… and cleaning bloodstains off carpet, dog beds and, when he shook, the walls.
+The next three weeks of my time were largely occupied with cleaning his lump… and cleaning bloodstains off carpet (with the help of Champion Chem-Dry once), dog beds and, when he shook, the walls.
 It wasn’t pretty.
 It wasn’t fun.
 He didn’t enjoy the dried blood and fluid that unavoidably accumulated on his ear, and while he liked it when I cleaned him off, it never lasted long.

 I started to think about everyone’s quality of life… not just my boy’s.
 Also… did I really want to wait until Keoki was visibly in pain and constantly miserable before we said goodbye?
 Why put him through that?

 I made the decision that I would have him put down before that happened.
 When that would be… I wasn’t sure.
 The decision was hard enough.

 Because he was a good dog, Keoki spared me from choosing when he would go.

 The morning of August 2, 2012, my girlfriend and I were yanked out of the half-sleep between hitting “snooze” on the alarm clock by a noise from the kitchen and a “wuff” that could only be a rare but tired bark from Keoki.
 It wasn’t like anything I’d heard from him before… he was telling us, “Hey, guys?
 A little help..?”

 I found him in the kitchen, where he was sprawled on his belly, his legs behind and before him like an X. His breathing was labored.
 He tried to get up, but his legs weren’t having any of that.
 I didn’t exactly know what had happened, but I knew he was going.